I saw the sign! New pointers to Waipa Mountain Bike park - NZ Herald

 This morning the Waipa businesses and Red Stag erected an impressive new 6m high sign.

-Eric and Keith Kolver from Secret Spot Hot Tubs also recently installed VTNZ signs at the Te Puia roundabout and entrance to Waipa State Mill Rd.
+Eric and Keith Kolver from Secret Spot Hot Tubs also recently installed NZTA signs at the Te Puia roundabout and entrance to Waipa State Mill Rd.

 "The new signs are very exciting, and will definitely help visitors to Rotorua to find their way to the places they want to go in the Waipa Valley" Keith said.